 - Personalize your writing with anecdotes and visual images.

-Better: “Have you ever seen a yearling fox with her face caught in a steel-jaw trap?
-I have, which is how I know that traps tear into animals’ faces, legs, and stomachs.”
+Better: “Have you ever seen a yearling fox whose face was caught in a steel-jaw trap?
+I have, which is how I know that traps tear into animals’ flesh.”

 - Avoid speciesist language.
 Instead of referring to an animal with an inanimate pronoun (“it” or “which”), use “she” or “he” and “who.”